Dense Linear Algebra

 A number of applications require the solution of eigenvalue problems and singular value decomposition (SVD) of matrices that do not have a particular structure or that are often dense.
 Usually, dense matrices are first mapped into a tridiagonal matrix (for eigenvalue problems) or a bidiagonal matrix (SVD); solutions obtained from these more compact forms are then mapped back into solutions for the original matrices.
 We have developed fast sequential algorithms for the solution of eigenvalue problems for tridiagonal matrices, and for the computation of singular values of bidiagonal matrices with high relative accuracy.
 These algorithms have been implemented in the widely used LAPACK library of dense linear algebra computations.
 We have also developed an algorithm for the computation of subsets of singular values and vectors, based on an associated tridiagonal eigenvalue problem, which offers an advantageous alternative for applications that do not require a full SVD.
 The mapping of dense matrices into a more compact form, for large applications of interest, have become a significant bottleneck, especially in numerical libraries like ScaLAPACK.
 There is therefore a need for strategies that speed up that part of the computations, or that obtain the compact forms in two (or potentially more) stages, e.g. dense to band then band to tridiagonal.
 We are interested in such strategies for improving the overall performance of dense eigensolvers and SVD calculations.
 These strategies are important for existing highly parallel multi-core computer architectures; they are expected to become even more relevant on upcoming computer architectures.
 For more information, contact Osni Marques.

-- Non-overlapping domain decomposition based hybrid sparse solver.
 In this method, the global system is first partitioned into smaller interior subdomain systems, which are connected only through separators.
 The subdomain variables are first eliminated independently with a parallel direct solver.
 The interface variables are then used to form approximate Schur complement.
-Finally, the schur complement system is solved iteratively using appoximate Schur complement as a preconditioner.
+Finally, the Schur complement system is solved iteratively using approximate Schur complement as a preconditioner.
 Our solver library PDSLin is used in the accelerator modeling production code Omega3P.
 For more information, contact Sherry Li.

-- Resilient solvers at extreme scale.
-(TOORSES) In collaboration with LLNL, we develop hybrid, optimal order resilient solvers and precondioners for unstructured, broad classes of large partial differential equations (PDEs) systems, including non-selfadjointand indefinite ones, that are often too difficult for current standard methods.
+(TOORSES) In collaboration with LLNL, we develop hybrid, optimal order resilient solvers and precondioners for unstructured, broad classes of large partial differential equations (PDEs) systems, including non-selfadjoint and indefinite ones, that are often too difficult for current standard methods.
 This goal can be achieved through higher order elements to discretize the PDEs and an algebraic multigrid method to solve the resulting discretized system, which is accelerated through low-rank factorization methods at the coarse grid.
 In collaboration with the DEGAS X-Stack project we developed algorithm-based resilience schemes for each solver component and for the combined AMG-HSS hybrid solver, and developed comprehensive performance modeling & prediction capabilities using large-scale PDEs from DOE’s major simulation codes as our validation testbed.
 For more information, contact Sherry Li.

 The goal of this project is to develop scalable and robust algorithms and solvers for tackling large-scale linear and nonlinear eigenvalue problems.
 Techniques to be considered include, but are not limited to, implicitly restarted Lanczos and Arnoldi iterations for linear eigenvalue problems; nonlinear Arnoldi, Jacobi-Davidson, rational Krylov, second order Arnoldi methods for one-parameter nonlinear eigenvalue problems; and optimization approaches for solving eigenvalue problems with nonlinearity in the eigenvectors.
 For more information, contact Chao Yang.